In this class, students learn how to:

-- Analyze/build complex CMOS analog circuits from managing individual transistors
+- Analyze and construct complex CMOS analog circuits at the individual transistor level

-- Calculate large signal DC bias conditions and small signal characteristics of various analog building blocks and modules, including amplifiers and linear regulator
+- Calculate large signal DC bias conditions and small signal characteristics and frequency responses of various analog building blocks and modules, including amplifiers and linear regulators

-- Gain preliminary design experience to prepare required knowledge for other professional IC design class such as ECEN 5837 - Mixed-Signal IC Design and ECEN 5847 - Integrated Circuits and Devices for Power Management ICs
+- Gain inroductory knowledge and skills necessary to more advanced IC design courses such as ECEN 5837 - Mixed-Signal IC Design and ECEN 5847 - Integrated Circuits and Devices for Power Management ICs

-Class video captures will be posted on D2L Mediasite Lecture Access.
+Class video captures are posted on Canvas Lecture Access.

-It is the student's responsibility to check the course website often for updates to schedule, notes, assignments, due dates, etc.
+It is the student's responsibility to check the course Canvas site often for updates to schedule, notes, assignments, due dates, etc.

-Lecture notes and supplementary materials are provided on the course website.
+Lecture notes and supplementary materials are provided on the course Canvas site.
 No textbook is required.
 The following are recommended reference textbooks:

 - [Gray] P. Gray, P. Hurst, S. Lewis, R. Meyer, "Analysis and Design of Analog Integrated Circuits,"